coreboot/coreboot/Documentation/community/code_of_conduct.md

 people might be sensitive to other things than you are.

 Most of our community members are not native English speakers, thus misunderstandings can (and do) happen.
-Always assume that others are friendly and may have picked less-than-stellar wording by accident.
+Assume that others are friendly and may have picked less-than-stellar wording by accident as long as you possibly can.

 If you have a grievance due to conduct in this community, we want to hear about it so we can handle the situation.
 Please contact our arbitration